-Applicants seeking admission to the graduate program in chemistry should follow the instructions outlined in the Graduate Admission section of the Graduate Catalog.
+Applicants seeking admission to the graduate program in chemistry should follow the instructions outlined in the Graduate Admission webpage.
 All application materials should be sent to the Graduate Admissions Office.

 The Doctor of Philosophy program in Photochemical sciences, overseen by the Center for Photochemical Sciences, is designed for students with a background in chemistry, physics, or biology.
 The interdisciplinary curriculum consists of a combination of course work and research focusing on the study of the interaction of light with physical, chemical, and biological systems.
 The course work provides students with a solid foundation in photochemistry and photophysics.
 It examines applications in fundamental areas of chemistry, biological sciences, physics, spectroscopy, and/or photopolymer science, and prepares students for conducting original research in the field of photochemical sciences.
 The research opportunities span a number of available groups mentored by faculty of the Center and involve: (i) utilization of light as a spectroscopic tool (such as single molecule spectroscopy, time-resolved laser spectroscopy and EPR spectroscopy) to study materials, biologically relevant systems and/or chemical systems (molecules and nanostructures); (ii) utilization of light to drive chemical reactions relevant to solar energy utilization, photo-releasable bio-agents or to sense small molecules.